What is postpartum depression?

 - You have various unexplained aches, pains, or illnesses.

-- You don’t know why you’re irritable, anxious, and sometimes downright angry.
+- You don’t know why you’re irritable, anxious, or angry.

 - You have no interest in things you used to enjoy.

-- You can’t bond with your baby.
-You feel disconnected and wonder why you’re not over-the-moon with joy, like you thought you’d be.
+- You feel disconnected from your baby and wonder why you’re not filled with joy like you thought you’d be.

 - You feel worthless and guilty about your feelings.

-- You can’t open up to anyone because they’ll think you’re a bad mother and perhaps even take your baby, so you withdraw.
+- You feel like you can’t open up to anyone because they’ll think you’re a bad mother or take your baby, so you withdraw.

 - You want to escape from everyone and everything.